the-infocom-files/infidel/docs/README.md

 ## Version History

+Zarf's Obsessively Complete Infocom Catalog holds copies of the game files for every existing version of Infidel listed in the Infocom Fact Sheet.
+It also holds the source files for versions 22/830916, 22/840522 and a later, in progress, version.

 | Release | Serial | Story File                   | Zarf Sources                  | Historical Sources |
 | -------:|:------:|:----------------------------:|:-----------------------------:|:------------------:|
 |      22 | 830916 |     [infidel-r22-s830916.z3] |     [infidel-r22-s830916.zip] |      [revision 22] |